cbouyio/deap-mono/README.md

     * Automatically defined functions
   * Evolution strategies (including CMA-ES)
   * Multi-objective optimisation (NSGA-II, SPEA2, MO-CMA-ES)
+    * Introduction of monophyletic population, and relevant functions.
   * Co-evolution (cooperative and competitive) of multiple populations
   * Parallelization of the evaluations (and more)
   * Hall of Fame of the best individuals that lived in the population